madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-4-prolog.md

 project can be found [here](/blog/100-days-of-fibonacci-overview/).

 So far I have looked at functional and imperative languages.
-There are however many more programming paradigm.
-Todays language is one in which we do not initially exploit idiomatically.
+There are however many more programming paradigms.
+Today's language is one in which we do not initially exploit idiomatically.
 Prolog is heavily used in artificial intelligence industry and research.
 This is due to the flexibility of the language and the natural way of formulating computations in terms of predicates.
 Prolog allows us to derive the arguments of these predicates.

-In this blog post i show how to implement Fibonacci in the directly recursive style.
+In this blog post, i show how to implement Fibonacci in the directly recursive style.
 As we will see this gives problems when we want to exploit some Prolog features.

 # Day 4 - Prolog
-In Prolog I defined a predicate that holds both the argument and the result.
+In Prolog, I defined a predicate that holds both the argument and the result.
 A predicate is something that can only be true or false.
-Therefore the notion of return values are explicit parameters to the predicates in Prolog.
+Therefore, the notion of return value is explicit parameters to the predicates in Prolog.

 {% highlight prolog %}